stigrlm/kiwi_flight_search/README.txt

 endpoint, so no flights could be truly booked.
 Search is done using production endpoint so all flight details are real.

-User can specifiy follwing arguments as input to the script:
+User can specifiy following arguments as input to the script:

 mandatory:
---date 17/09/2018           Departure date --flight_from PRG           IATA code of departure airport --to LGW                    IATA code of arrival airport s
+--date 17/09/2018           Departure date --flight_from PRG           IATA code of departure airport --to LGW                    IATA code of arrival airport

 optional:
 --one_way or --returning 5  one way or returning flight with number of days to stay, default is one way --cheapest or --fastest     search for cheapest or fastest flight, default is cheapest